Sibastus/Keycloak/README.md

 Keycloak application created using Spring Boot, and using dependency management with Gradle.

-For messaging use Apache Kafka - S (la 2.12  - kafka_2.12-2.2.0 dir) :;
+For messaging use Apache Kafka - S (la 2.12  - kafka_2.12-2.2.0 dir).

-Starting app - Gradlew bootRun
+Starting app - "gradlew bootRun".

-CMD commands for starting Apache Kafka (use cmd in kafka_2.12-2.2.0 dir) :
+CMD commands for starting Apache Kafka (use cmd in kafka_2.12-2.2.0 dir):

 //zookeaper

 1)bin\windows\zookeeper-server-start.bat config\zookeeper.properties